Mathutil

 RoundToNearest(numToRound, multiple)

-• Description: Rounds numToRound to the nearest multiple of multiple.
+- Description: Rounds a number to the nearest multiple of a given value.

 math.clamp(num, min, max)